Game of Thrones season 8: Are we headed for disappointment?

 The last few episodes of Game of Thrones have definitely had flaws, but they're still high-quality TV.

-DVB: The show is not over, amigo.
+DVB: The show isn't over, amigo.
 Seems only fair to see what the end looks like before we dissect the means of getting there.

 Episode 4 definitely had problems.
 Jon not patting Ghost was dumb, even if you can blame it on technical difficulties.